 4. Develop your products

-It’s clear you’ve got a lot of choices to make when starting your online boutique.
+You have a lot of decisions to make when starting your online boutique.
 Beyond the products you want to sell, the biggest decision you’ll make is what business model to follow.
 Your business model helps determine what products you’ll offer and your future operational expenses.

 Common models for developing products are:

-- Dropshipping, where a third party makes products and fulfills orders.
+- Dropshipping.
+With this model, a third party makes products and fulfills orders.
 You never hold inventory.

-- Manufacturing, which involves an overseas company that develops your product and ships to your home or warehouse.
+- Manufactured products.
+This involves an overseas (or domestic) company that manufactures your product and ships to your home or warehouse.

-- Reselling, which involves buying other brands’ products through a wholesaler and selling them in your online store.
+- Reselling.
+This model involves buying other brands’ products through a wholesaler and reselling them in your online store.
 This model is also ideal for vintage clothing brands.

-- Print on demand, which is similar to dropshipping, but you design the products (like t-shirts or pillows) and the third party makes it and fulfills the order.
+- Print on demand.
+This is similar to dropshipping, but you design the products (like t-shirts or pillows) and the third party makes it and fulfills the order.

 In Rhiannon’s case, local manufacturing was non-negotiable for her.
-“After a decade working with big corporations who heavily manufacture overseas, I have no interest in producing products like that.”
+“After a decade working with big corporations who heavily manufacture overseas, I have no interest in producing products like that,” she says.

-Even as RT1home has seen record sales over the past year, it’s stayed true to its local production business model.
-Rhiannon continues manufacture certain products in-house, while also working with sewers and local producers to turn mock-ups and sketches into reality.
+Even as RT1home has seen record sales, it’s stayed true to its local production business model.
+Rhiannon continues to manufacture certain products in-house, while also working with sewists and local producers to turn mock-ups and sketches into reality.

 If your boutique will rely on manufacturers, here are some tips for finding the best fit:

-- Research Google, Yelp, and manufacturing directories to find local producers.
+- Research online.
+Google, Yelp, and manufacturing directories are great places to find local producers.